If You Think Investment Education Is Expensive, Just Try Ignorance

 Financial education is a long term approach to wealth.
 It builds success on several levels by growing your knowledge, experience, and portfolio simultaneously so that you can retire early and wealthy with security and peace of mind.

 Financial education is your best investment, and the only thing keeping you from enjoying all the benefits of smarter investing is… you.

 If you aren’t clear on the tangible dollars and cents value of financial education in your life, then here is a quick and fun exercise to prove it to yourself.

 Go to this free retirement calculator and input your financial information as best you know it today and print out the results.
 Don’t worry about accuracy: just do the best you can.

 Then increase your savings rate and investment return by 20% (i.e. from 10% to 12% investment return or from $400 saved per month to $480), and notice the dramatic change in results when compounded over your expected lifetime.

 That’s an example of the potential cash value of financial literacy.
 It’s literally worth a fortune.

 It can mean the difference between financial security and flipping burgers in your old age.

 So what are you going to do about it?
 What actions are you going to take today?

-If you aren’t motivated to make a change then all I can say is I walked the talk and it literally made me a fortune.
+If you aren’t motivated to make a change, then all I can say is I walked the talk and it literally made me a fortune.
 I’m a big believer in financial education because I know the difference it made in my life.
-I hope you will join me and do the same.
+I hope you”ll join me and do the same.